Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/docs/ThingsToConsiderForDataProcesses.md

-# Things to consider while building data processes
+# Key Considerations for Building Data Processes

 ***This list is not exhaustive and is a work in progress.***

+This document offers insights into the crucial factors to consider when working on data projects, specifically focusing on the utilization of [Microsoft Fabric](https://learn.microsoft.com/fabric/).
+While the steps outlined here are not exhaustive and may not delve into the finer aspects of end-to-end design, you can find a comprehensive solution that covers all the necessary details for end-to-end design in the [Exploring Modern Data Warehouse (MDW)](https://learn.microsoft.com/data-engineering/playbook/solutions/modern-data-warehouse/) solution documented in [Data Playbook](https://learn.microsoft.com/data-engineering/playbook/?branch=main).

 ## General

 - [Follow good coding practices](https://microsoft.github.io/code-with-engineering-playbook/).
 - Understand and document high level flow.
 Be part of architecture design sessions.
-This is important to know the tech stak, possible interfaces, stakeholders,environment etc.
+This is important to know the tech stack, possible interfaces, stakeholders,environment etc.
 - Understand the problem statement.
 - Understand exiting tools and compatability, scability and security, encryption, data privacy, treatment of NPI data etc.

 Notebooks:

 - If there is only a notebook in the Fabric data pipeline, you can schedule/run it directly with out needing a pipeline.
 - Use absolute paths (as opposed to relative paths) as much as possible.
-Note that when using `%run` - defult lakehouse is set based on the calling notebook (not the ones which are being run).
+Note that when using `%run` - default lakehouse is set based on the calling notebook (not the ones which are being run).
-- `%run` nehavior is different than `notebookutils.notebook.run`.
+- `%run` behavior is different than `notebookutils.notebook.run`.

 ## Document the assumptions and known limitations